karx/karx.github.io/Wikidata/README.md

 }
 ```

 You can do alot with these queries, [here](https://www.wikidata.org/wiki/Wikidata:SPARQL_query_service/queries/examples) is a list of examples queries listed.
 A must visit page of the internet.

 \< A live query building session to follow \>

+Lets see on an average, how many spouses are listed, if any.